cookandcode/node_active_record/Readme.md

 #### all function (asynchronous)
-The "where" function permit you to retrieve all the data in the table in relation with the object :
+The "all" function permit you to retrieve all the data in the table in relation with the object :
 ```javascript
 	user.all(function(users){
 		console.log(users)